honeytrap/honeytrap-docs/docs/setup/sensor/setup-prerequisites.md

 ## Create a network

-If you didn't create a Docker network for Honeytrap just yet, create one now by executing the following command.
+If you didn't create a Docker network for HoneyTrap just yet, create one now by executing the following command.

 ```bash
 docker network create honeytrap